 For CT3, the expected work includes APIs for EDGE-3, EDGE-6, EDGE-9 and EDGE-10 reference points for:

-1. Discovery, selection and service continuity aspects of common EAS and common EAS bundle.
+1. Potential discovery, selection and service continuity aspects of common EAS and common EAS bundle.

-2. Discovery and Service continuity for ENS scenarios
+2. Potential discovery and Service continuity for ENS scenarios

 3. Potential dynamic EAS instantiation enhancements

+NOTE: WID Objectives may be updated based on the outcome of SA3 study on "Security aspects of enhancement of support for edge computing in the 5G Core (5GC) phase 3".

 5 Expected Output and Time scale